Nov 9, 2025

 Which Vercel alternative is cheapest?

-Server Compass offers the lowest ongoing costs ($5-$50/month VPS + one-time $19 license), followed by Cloudflare Pages (free tier with unlimited bandwidth) and Render (free static sites, $7/month for dynamic apps).
+Server Compass offers the lowest ongoing costs ($5-$50/month VPS + one-time $29 license).
+It includes Docker-based deployments, 100+ one-click templates, and GitHub Actions CI/CD — all without usage-based pricing.
+Cloudflare Pages (free tier with unlimited bandwidth) and Render (free static sites, $7/month for dynamic apps) are also strong budget options.

 Can I migrate from Vercel without rewriting my app?